& circular economy

-The development of a virtuous model by a circular economy, in Europe (link to the article on the circular economy, translated into languages) will therefore reduce the harmful impact of human activity on the planet, ensuring the reuse of resources and their transformation into new matter or object, while limiting the carbon impact and the use of primary resources (which are now limited)
+The development of a virtuous model by a circular economy, in Europe, will, therefore, reduce the harmful impact of human activity on the planet, ensuring the reuse of resources and their transformation into new matter or object, while limiting the carbon impact and the use of primary resources (which are now limited).

 European regulations and standards.